mathewsrc/generativeai-questions-and-answers-app/README.md

 If you want to deploy this application to AWS ECS using GitHub actions you will need to follow some more steps:

-1. Create a Terraform API Token and a secret key in GitHub.
-See [Terraform API token](tutorials/terraform.md) inside this project
+1. CGenerate a Terraform API Token and a secret key in GitHub.
+Refer to the [Terraform API token](tutorials/terraform.md) inside this project
-2. Create secret keys passing your AWS credentials.
-See [Github Actions Secret Keys](tutorials/aws_secret_keys.md)
+2. Set up secret keys by providing your AWS credentials.
+Check out the  [Github Actions Secret Keys](tutorials/aws_secret_keys.md)
-3. Well done!
-Now you can deploy this application using CI/CD
+3. Congratulations!
+You are now ready to deploy this application using CI/CD

-Now we have everything setup and you can how this application.

 ## Tools used in this project

 ### Terraform

-Terraform is an open-source infrastructure as a code tool designed for provisioning and managing cloud resources in the cloud known as Infrastructure as Code (IaC).
+Terraform is an open-source Infrastructure as Code (IaC) tool, crafted for provisioning and managing cloud resources.

-Benefits of IaC:
-- IaC is a declarative which means that we can specify the desired state of infrastructure
-- It can be managed as source code, we can commit, collaborate, and easily use it inside our CI/CD pipeline
-- IaC is portable, we can build reusable modules across an organization
-- Can be used for multi-cloud deployments
+Key benefits:

+- Declarative approach
+- Enable collaboration, versioning, and integration into CI/CD pipelines
+- Reusable modules
+- Multi-Cloud deployment
-- Can automate changes and standardize configurations
+- Automation and standardization

 ### Amazon ECS (Elastic Container Service)

-Amazon ECS (Elastic Container Service) is a fully managed container orchestration service that allows you to run and scale containerized applications on AWS easily.
+Amazon ECS (Elastic Container Service) is a fully managed container orchestration service facilitating the effortless deployment and scaling of containerized applications on AWS.

-Benefits of ECS:
+Key benefits:

-- No need to install or operate your container orchestration
+- Simplified Operation: Eliminate the need to install or manage your container orchestration
-- Easily auto-scaling configuration
+- Auto-Scaling Configuration: Easily configure auto-scaling to match application demands.
-- Different types of instances such as EC2 and Fargate
+- Multiple instance types, including EC2 and Fargate, to meet specific application requirements.

 ### Amazon ECR (Elastic Container Register)

-Amazon ECR is a managed container register service to store Docker images that supports public and private repositories
+Amazon ECR is a managed container registry service designed for storing Docker images, supporting both public and private repositories.

-Benefits of ECR:
+Key benefits:

-- Image scanning helps in identifying software vulnerabilities in your container images
+- Image Scanning for vulnerabilities within your container images
-- Lifecycle policies for managing the lifecycle of the images
+- Effectively manage image lifecycles with customizable policies
-- Cross-Region and cross-account replication
+- Cross-Region and Cross-Account Replication: Facilitate seamless replication of images across regions and accounts for enhanced accessibility and redundancy.

-### Amazon OpenSearch Service (I replace OpenSearch with Qdrant Cloud as it offer a free-tier)

-Open Search can search semantically similar or semantically related items and it can be used for recommendation engines, search engines, chatbots, and text classification.
-First, PDFs (or any kind of data such as videos, audio, and images) are converted into embedding representation, second, the embeddings are uploaded to OpenSearch or any other Vector Store.
-Then we can create an index to run queries to get recommendations or results.
-The serveless version of Open Search is an OpenSearch cluster that scales compute capacity based on your application's needs.

-Benefits:
-- Pay only for what you use
-- Auto-scaling configuration
-- Can accommodate 16,000 dimensions
-- High-performing vector search

 ### GitHub Actions

-GitHub Actions is a continuous integration and continuous delivery (CI/CD) platform for build, test, and deploy pipelines.
+GitHub Actions is a versatile CI/CD platform facilitating build, testing, and deployment pipelines.
+Key advantages include:

-Benefits:
+Key benefits:

-- Automatic, manual, schedule and event triggered workflow support
+- Support for automatic, manual, scheduled, and event-triggered workflows
-- Linux, Windows, and macOS virtual machines to run workflows
+- Compatibility with Linux, Windows, and macOS virtual machines for running workflows
-- Visual workflow for debug and error fix
+- Intuitive visual workflow for efficient debugging and error resolution
-- Can easily be used with AWS ECS and Terraform
+- Seamless integration with AWS ECS and Terraform

 ### Docker

-Docker is a platform that use OS-level virtualization to deliver software in packages called containers.
-We can use Docker to create microservices applications using FastAPI and run it locally or on cloud services as ECS.
+Docker is a platform that uses OS-level virtualization to deliver software in packages called containers.
+We can use Docker to create microservices applications using FastAPI and run them locally or on cloud services as ECS.

-Benefits:
+Key benefits:

 - Isolation
 - Easy setup using Dockerfile
 - Portability (run on on-premises servers and in the cloud)

-## Qdrant
+### Qdrant

+Qdrant Cloud offers managed Qdrant instances on the cloud, serving as a powerful similarity search engine.

+Key benefits:

+- Seamless Integration with LangChain
+- Software-as-a-Service (SaaS)
+- Easily scalability
+- Comprehensive Monitoring and Logging for Cluster Performance
+- Availability on Major Cloud Platforms: AWS, GCP, and Azure

 ## Costs